 Transfer of Credit

-Although the USC Office of Admission may grant the student semester hours for transfer credit for completed work in another social work program, the BSW Program Director and the Associate Academic Dean and/or a faculty member who teaches the content will determine whether the course and its assignments meet the requirements of the BSW degree at this College.
-Any student wishing to transfer credit to meet degree requirements must submit a course syllabus that includes learning objectives, assignments, and the titles and authors of textbooks, to the BSW program director for consideration.
-If it appears that the requisite competencies, knowledge and skills have been acquired, the student will be exempted from the related COSW BSW course.
+Although the USC Office of Admission may grant students semester hours for transfer credit for completed work in another social work program, the BSW Program Director, in collaboration with other College leadership, will determine whether the course meet the requirements of the BSW degree in the College of Social Work.
+Any student wishing to transfer credit must submit a course syllabus that includes learning objectives, assignments, and the titles and authors of textbooks to the BSW Program Coordantor.
+If it appears that the requisite competencies, knowledge, and skills have been acquired, the student will be exempted from the BSW course.